siserin/blind9/doc/arm/general.rst

 Other Documents About BIND
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-AlbitzPaul CricketLiu DNS and BIND 1998 Sebastopol, CA: O'Reilly and
+Paul Albitz and Cricket Liu. *DNS and BIND.* Copyright 1998 Sebastopol, CA: O'Reilly and
-Associates
+Associates.